New View Advisors

 Maximum Claim Amount (MCA)

 The MCA is a proxy for home value calculated by HUD.
-It is equal to the lesser of the value of property upon which the Principal Limit is based and the FHA limit, currently $625,500 for the lower 48 states.
-The $625,500 limit while temporary, has been extended by HUD through 2012.
+It is equal to the lesser of i) the value of the property upon which the Principal Limit is based, and ii) the FHA limit.
+The FHA limit is being raised to $1,209,750 for all 50 states, Guam, and the Virgin Islands, effective January 1, 2025 through December 31, 2025.
+The previous MCA was $1,149,825.

 Mortgage Insurance Premium (MIP)